liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/07-searching-liferay-portal-source-with-dev-studio.markdown

 ## Search Annotation References

 Annotations used in @product@'s source code can sometimes be cryptic.
-With the ability to search where these types of annotations reside in Liferay's target platform, you can find how they could be used in your own app.
+You can find out how they can be used in your own application by searching for where these types of annotations exist in Liferay's target platform.

-For example, you may find some official documentation on using the `@Reference` annotation in an OSGi module and implement it in your custom app.
+For example, you may find some documentation on using the `@Reference` annotation in an OSGi module and implement it in your custom app.
 It could be useful to reference real world examples in @product@'s apps to check how it was used elsewhere.
 You can complete this search like this: